lowlypalace/gsoc-2022/index.md

 Even though the codebase is immense and unfamiliar to me, I succeeded in this project because I learned to ask the right questions to understand the scope of a problem.
 Even if I'm unfamiliar with the technology, I can ask strategic questions to get enough understanding to work towards a solution.
 I also always come back to thinking about how a user might experience a feature or what else they might need or want.
 This has helped me stay focused on the problem I'm solving, even though a problem was ambiguous.
 It's also important not to be afraid when facing a new problem.
 In my day-to-day, I was constantly working on things that were new to me or that I'd never done before.
 This is just one feature I developed within a large codebase, but it shows how I could start with the high-level goal, carefully consider the technical implications and design a  solution.

+## Takeaways

+If someone who's reading this is interested in participating in GSoC, here are a few advices I can derive from my experience.

+- Don't be afraid when facing a new problem.
+Even if unfamiliar with the technology, learn to ask strategic questions to get enough understanding to work towards a solution.
+As you work through the problem, clarify the requirements, edge cases and trade-offs.
+Try to scope out and break down the problem you're working on.

+- It helps to develop big-picture skills.
+Keep high-level use cases and end-users in mind while going layers deeper down to the code to actually implement a feature.
+It really helps to think about how a user might experience a feature or what else they might need.

+- Finally, take ownership of the project you're working on.
+Be proactive in setting up syncs, come up with discussion points ahead of your mentors, and plan your next steps before the mentors ask you to do so.
+Communicate your ideas in a clear, concise way so that they could understand where you're at and give you the most help they can.
+This will help you to take their feedback and iterate rapidly.

 ## Acknowledgements

 I want to thank my mentors, the Activeloop community, and Google for giving me an enriching experience this summer.
 I am incredibly thankful for the opportunity to participate in this program and enhance my programming, communication, and leadership skills while improving the [Hub](https://github.com/activeloopai/Hub) project.